artart222/CodeArt/README.md

   </a>
 </div>

-## :warning: I chaged CodeArt config directory structure on 23th of april.
+## :warning: I chaged CodeArt directory structure on 23th of april.
 If you downloaded CodeArt before that day please make backup of your config remove nvim config directory and clone https://github.com/artart222/CodeArt as your nvim config directory.

 <a id="installation"></a>